 Access and correction of personal information

-Consent and right of access to personal information of Students by Parents
+Consent and rights to personal information of pupils

-There may be occasions where a Parent's access to their child's personal information is denied.
-Such occasions would include where release of the information would have an unreasonable impact on the privacy of others, or where the release may result in a breach of a school's, CELC's or COSHC's duty of care to the Student.
+Parents may seek access to personal information held by a school or CEDP about them or their child by contacting the school principal or CEDP.
+However, there may be occasions when access is denied.
+Such occasions would include where release of the information would have an unreasonable impact on the privacy of others, or where the release may result in a breach of our duty of care to the pupil.

-We will investigate your complaint and will notify you of our decision in relation to your complaint as soon as is practicable after it has been made.
+We will investigate and will notify you of a decision as soon as is practicable.